-Prior to his service at lowa, Alford helped engineer the most successful postseason run in school history at Missouri State University (then known to as Southwest Missouri State).
-His four-year tenure with the Bears was highlighted by the program's sixth NCAA Division I Tournament appearance in 1999, Missouri State's first-ever trip to the "Sweet 16" in Alford's final season at the helm
+Prior to his service at Iowa, Alford engineered the most successful postseason run in school history at Missouri State University (then known to as Southwest Missouri State).
+His four-year tenure was highlighted by the program's sixth NCAA Division I Tournament appearance in 1999, Missouri State's first-ever trip to the "Sweet 16" in Alford's final season at the helm.

-Missouri State advanced to the NCAA Division I Tournament for just the sixth time in school history that year, entering the field as the East Regional's No. 13-seeded team.
-Alford's team defeated No. 5-seed Wisconsin (43-32) and No. 4-seed Tennessee (81-51) to advance to the Sweet 16 before losing to top-seeded Duke, 78-61, in the East Regional Semifinal.
+Missouri State advanced to the NCAA Division I Tournament as a No. 13-seed, defeating No. 5-seed Wisconsin (43-32) and No. 4-seed Tennessee

+(81-51) to advance to the Sweet 16